-When someone else has the same very rare genetic variant as you, you may share a lot more.
-You may have already talked to your sisters, brothers, parents, and children about your variant.
-If not that is a good place to start.
+If you know about your hereditary disease risk, you have the key to helping stop disease in others.
+You may have already talked to your siblings, parents, and children about your variant.
+If not, that is a good place to start.
 You can talk to them and encourage them to get tested for your variant.

-How to find others who have the same variant?
+How to find others with your same variant

 Once you connect with others who have the same variant, explore and share the information you have about your family tree.
-Look for common surnames or common geographic locations, these are hints that there may be a connection.
-As you search you may find and connect with distant relatives that you did not know before.
+It helps to look for common surnames or common geographic locations - these are hints that there may be a connection